 Occasional surveys are carried out at the time of, for example:

-- · damage or suspected damage

-- · repair or renewal work

-- alterations or conversion

-- postponement of surveys or recommendations
+- damage or suspected damage (e.g. due to grounding, overload sailing etc.) - repair or renewal work - · alterations or conversion - postponement of surveys or recommendations.

 3.4.2 Damage and repair surveys